 In compliance with the Office of Science's (SCs) Promoting Inclusive and Equitable Research (PIER) Plan requirement, DOE SBIR/STTR has added the PIER Plan requirement to all funding opportunities, beginning in FY 2024.
 All applications must provide a Promoting Inclusive and Equitable Research (PIER) Plan as an appendix to the research project narrative.
 The PIER plan should describe the strategies and activities of the applicant to promote diversity, equity, inclusion and/or accessibility as an integrated element of the research and development project within the proposing small business concern.
-Plans may include, but are not limited to: plans of your small business concern and collaborating institutions (if applicable) to recruit individuals from diverse backgrounds and/or groups historically underrepresented in the research community; plans to contribute to a research and development environment that fosters a safe, positive, accessible and inclusive workplace and/or a sense of belonging among all personnel; and/or training, mentoring and partnering with underrepresented communities.
+Plans may include, but are not limited to: plans of your small business concern and collaborating institutions (if applicable) to recruit individuals from diverse backgrounds and/or groups historically underrepresented in the research community; plans to contribute to a research and development environment that fosters a safe, positive, accessible and inclusive workplace and/or a sense of belonging among all personnel; training, mentoring and partnering with underrepresented communities; and/or substantial partnering with, or benefits to, a disadvantaged community as defined by the CEJST tool (See Section II.I.Justice40 Initiative for CEJST tool information).
 Plans may leverage existing diversity, equity, inclusion and accessibility efforts of the applicant small business concern but should not be a statement of broad principles.